yclas/documentation/backup-classifieds-site.md

 **Using phpmyadmin:**

 * Login to your phpmyadmin from your hosting panel.
-* Select the database where open classifieds is installed.
+* Select the database where Yclas is installed.
 * Go to export
 * Export method Custom
 * Select all the tables (normally they start with oc2_)